CritterEats

 Collision Bug Fix

-During testing, I identified and fixed a bug where spawnpoint collisions were interfering with gameplay.
-By disabling these collisions, I ensured that delivery spawning and player movement were no longer blocked by invisible objects.
+During testing, I fixed a bug where spawn point collisions interfered with gameplay.
+Disabling these collisions ensured delivery spawning and player movement were no longer blocked.